stackaihq/blog/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 > Important!!!
 Forestry is going to be discontinued on April 22nd, 2023.
 You can [read their announcement](https://forestry.io/blog/forestry.io-end-of-life/) for more info.

-In this article, I will explain step by step process of connecting AstroPaper theme with the Forestry headless CMS.
+In this article, I will explain step by step process of connecting Stackai theme with the Forestry headless CMS.
 So, let's get started 🎉

 ## Table of contents

 ## What is Forestry?

 [Forestry](https://forestry.io/ "Forestry Website") is a git-based headless CMS and we can manage our markdown contents easily by using that.
 Although it is not an open-sourced CMS, it has a good free plan by which we can import up to 3 sites (3 repositories).
-In this article, I'll demonstrate how we can use Forestry as git-based CMS of our AstroPaper blog theme.
+In this article, I'll demonstrate how we can use Forestry as git-based CMS of our Stackai blog theme.

 ## Login / Register an account at Forestry.io